Deltares/rtc-tools/GOVERNANCE.md

 ### Open Participation

-Participation is open to anyone, regardless of affiliation, as long as they abide by this Charter and the project's policies.
+Participation is open to anyone, regardless of affiliation, as long as they abide by the [Technical Charter](CHARTER.md) and the project's policies.

 ### Code of Conduct